Andrewwang07016/R-Package/README.md

 - Andrew Wang <AndrewWang@usf.edu> (aut, cre)

 # Description
-This package will output a discription of the package, and other various calculations
+This package will output a description of the package, and other various calculations

 # Depends
 - install.package("wpack", dependencies = TRUE)